Here is our list of Frequently Asked Questions about building houses. If you can’t find the answer to your question, please contact us.

 You will need to find a section first as we can then support you to ensure that the house plan best optimises the section.

-If you don’t already have a section, contact our team and we can support you to find a suitable section.
+If you don’t already have a section, contact our team and we can support you to find a suitable section or alternatively browse our current house and land packages to see if we have anything that suits you.

 Planning is one of the most important aspects of building your dream home.
 Take a look at our build process for new homes.
 We have outlined the key steps you will follow when building a new house.
 They include: